penguib/BHT-extension/README.md

 This extension creates a bridge between the Brick Hill Trade and Brick Hill.
 It gives users a few extra features to see item, user, and trade info on the site.

 ## Features
-Currently there are 3 features:
 - User info on profiles
-- Item info on item pages in the shop
+- Item info on shop pages
 - Trade info on the trades tab